roboconf/roboconf.github.io/en/user-guide/target-docker.md

 docker run id /usr/local/roboconf-agent/start.sh
 ```

+Docker options (for the RUN) can be set.
+Read the previous section about this.

+## Privileges

-**docker.command.options** can be used to change privileges.
+**docker.option.run.cap-add** can be used to change privileges.
+Indeed, some Software component cannot be installed with the default configuration.
-As an example, if set to `--cap-add SYS_PTRACE`, then Roboconf will execute...
+As an example, if set to `SYS_PTRACE`, then Roboconf will execute...

 ```
 docker run --cap-add SYS_PTRACE id /usr/local/roboconf-agent/start.sh